Gevrey well posedness for $3$-evolution equations with variable coefficients: Abstract

 \section{Abstract}

-We study the Cauchy problem for a class of third order linear anisotropic evolution equations with complex valued lower order terms depending both on time and space variables.
-Under suitable decay assumptions for $|x| \to \infty$ on these coefficients, we prove a well posedness result in Gevrey-type spaces.
+We study the Cauchy problem for a class of third order linear anisotropic evolution equations with complex-valued lower order terms depending both on time and space variables.
+Under suitable decay assumptions for $|x| \to \infty$ on these coefficients, we prove a well-posedness result in Gevrey-type spaces.

 \textit{2010 Mathematics Subject Classification}: 35G10, 35S05, 35B65, 46F05 \\